 25 Powerful Tips for Effective Public Speaking

-It is easy to understand why public speaking terrifies so many people.
+It is easy to understand why public speaking terrifies.
 A public speaker is literally up on a pedestal, subject to the scrutiny and judgment of a large group.
-Any mistake is unlikely to be unnoticed.
+Any mistake will not go unnoticed.
 In some cases, it might even be magnified and unforgotten for a long time.
-When books and experts speak of stage fright, what they are actually referring to is the dread of impending humiliation.
-A speaker crippled by stage fright doesn’t fear the audience.
+When books discuss stage fright and public speaking anxiety, what they are actually referring to is the dread of impending humiliation.
+A public speaker crippled by stage fright doesn’t fear the audience.
 He fears the widespread mockery resulting from slip-ups and bloopers.

 There are many ways to manage stage fright, a humorous and well-known method is to imagine the audience naked.
 Effective as these techniques might be, they do not remove the actual “threat,” this being the blunders that invite ridicule in the first place.
 To put it in another way, successful and effective public speaking goes far beyond managing fear, the larger and tougher tasks being to communicate with, impress, and convince the audience.
 To put it in yet another way, strengthening your content and presentation vastly minimizes the risk of gaffes and screw-ups.
 Properly executed, you would not have any reason to fear public speaking.